 You may not feel like you have a drinking or drug problem after your first DUI.
 Many people brush it off as a mistake and want to move on.
 However, it is a sign that you likely have a problem and need to get help before things get bad.

 It is much easier to treat the problem before things get too out of hand.
-For some people it is already out of hand once they get a DUI. a program will help you sort things out and give you a lot of support as you try to make sure that you don’t end up with a lifelong problem.
+For some people, it is already out of hand once they’ve gotten a DUI.
+A program will help you sort things out and give you a lot of support as you try to make sure that you don’t end up with a lifelong problem.

 You’ll also find that the court will look kindly on you for taking the initiative to get sober before it becomes mandated.
 In many cases, it will be part of your probation to go through a program successfully.